oehrlis/oci-sec-ws/lab/ex01/1x00-Exercise.md

 ### Tasks {.unlisted .unnumbered}

-- Clone existing Oracle managed receipes
+- Clone existing Oracle managed recipe
 - Create a new target to observer your compartment objects
 - Create a object storage bucket and change visibility to public
 - Verify new Cloud Guard alert